Old Clothes

 Main Ingredients

-• 1 cup beef broth To enrich the sauce.
+• 1 cup beef broth Adds depth and richness.

-• 2 tablespoons tomato paste For a richer flavor.
+• 2 tablespoons tomato paste For an extra punch of tanginess.

-• ¼ cup chopped cilantro For fresh flavor.
+• ¼ cup chopped cilantro Brightens the flavor.

-• ¼ cup capers or green olives Optional, for complexity.
+• ¼ cup capers or green olives (optional) If you like a briny flavor.

 Instructions